Trump National Golf Club Jupiter

-Trump National Golf Club, Jupiter is a private golf club in Jupiter, Florida with a 7242 yd course designed by Jack Nicklaus.
+Trump National Golf Club, Jupiter is a private golf club in Jupiter, Florida, United States, with a 7242 yd course designed by Jack Nicklaus.

-The Club is owned by Former President Donald J. Trump.
+The Club is owned by President Donald Trump.

 History

 The club opened in 2002 as the Ritz-Carlton Golf Club & Spa.
-In December 2012, Donald Trump purchased the property from Ritz-Carlton for $5 million including assumption of $30 million in debt from refundable deposits to club members.
-Former members filed sue resulting in a February 2017 settlement for $5 million.
+In December 2012, Donald Trump purchased the property from Ritz-Carlton for $5 million including the assumption of $30 million in debt from refundable deposits to club members.
+Former members filed a lawsuit resulting in a February 2017 settlement for $5 million.

 On February 11, 2017, President Trump hosted Japanese Prime Minister Shinzō Abe at the Club.